dionyziz/endofcodes/SPECIFICATION.md

 ## Round

 When each round is completed, the grader collects the round configuration and communicates it to each bot.
-The bot responds with the intent for the next round.
+The bot responds with the intent for each of its creatures for the next round.
 This request is a create request sent to the following URL:

-{{botbase}}/game/{{gameid}}/round

-Where {{gameid}} indicates the gameid of the game as it was communicated during the initiation phase.
+{{botbase}}/round

 The HTTP POST request contains the following variables:

 1. **round**: Integer; the number of the round; 0 for genesis.

 2. **map**: Array; a list of creature objects, as seen during the round that was just completed.

+3. **gameid**: Integer; indicates the gameid of the game as it was communicated during the initiation phase.

 The map array is an array that contains a list of creatures.
 Each creature is a dictionary with the following keys: